-Source: AIRASIA BHD ANNUAL REPORT
+Source: AIRASIA GROUP BHD ANNUAL REPORT

 Do note that a special dividend is a “special” dividend.
 One should not expect “special” dividends to happen every year.
-Then it would not be considered special anymore.

 A share price always tags along with a company’s prospects and profits.
-AirAsia Bhd is considered more of a growth company rather than a dividend company.
+AirAsia Bhd is more of a growth company rather than a dividend company.
 It has shown explosive growth but investors who are looking for dividends would not want to bet on AirAsia’s erratic share price and one-off special dividends to stay vested for passive income.

 Nonetheless, we see plenty of initiatives from the Management to further grow and compliment the AirAsia brand.
-AirAsia Big Loyalty Programme, BigPay, and Teleport (their air cargo service provider), and also the highly anticipated Santan franchise are seen as key areas for AirAsia to morph from an airline business into F&B and E-Commerce.
+AirAsia Big Loyalty Programme, BigPay and Teleport (their air cargo service provider), and also the highly anticipated Santan franchise are seen as key areas for AirAsia to evolve from an airline business into an F&B and E-Commerce.

 FY 2019 and 2020 will definitely be tough periods for the AirAsia Group.
 With COVID-19 making tourism segments coming to a complete halt, airline and hospitality companies are facing huge headwinds not to just limit their downsides but to stay afloat.
 It would be close to a miracle for AirAsia group to waddle past this challenge with financing options still not certain yet as of time writing.